viniciusarruda/my-faster/README.md

 - [x] Implement the backward and assert its correctness
 - [x] Make some tests with the existing dataset to understand where I am
 - [x] Use the newest PyTorch version (1.4 stable)
-- [ ] Use the built-in RoIAlign (do not delete the old, just comment or something similar)
+- [x] Use the built-in RoIAlign (do not delete the old, just comment or something similar)
 - [ ] Modify NMS to output the same as the ops.nms() (make a hard unit test)
 - [ ] Use the built-in NMS (do not delete the old, just comment or something similar)
+- [ ] Check about the pattern of bbox.
+I really need to consider bbox as pixels position or continuous ?
+      If continuous, makes sense to calculade the area as w1 - w0 + 1 (so, re-check the NMS) ?
 - [ ] Check these (from https://github.com/aleju/papers/blob/master/neural-nets/Faster_R-CNN.md):
     - [ ] Positive examples are anchor boxes that have an IoU with a ground truth bounding box of 0.7 or more.
 If no anchor  point has such an IoU with a specific box, the one with the highest IoU is used instead.
     - [ ] They use 128 positive examples and 128 negative ones.
 If they can't come up with 128 positive examples, they add more negative ones.